plexguide/Sonarr-Hunter/README.md

 ## Web Interface

 Huntarr-Sonarr includes a real-time log viewer web interface that allows you to monitor its operation directly from your browser.

-Huntarr-Sonarr includes a real-time log viewer web interface that allows you to monitor its operation directly from your browser.
 <table>
   <tr>
     <td colspan="2">